CPCCO Contractor Prerequisites

 It is Central Plateau Cleanup Company's (CPCCo) preference to do business with contractors who are responsible suppliers of products and services with a proven record of successful contract performance.
 Prospective contractors must be responsive to the solicitation requirements and meet responsibility criteria appropriate for the circumstances as described in FAR 9.1.

-In addition contractors must complete the CPCCo Vendor Registration process, have or acquire a DUNS number, register as a contractor with the federal government, verify employee eligibility using E-verify, complete CPCCo representations and Certifications for each proposal and not be barred from doing business with the Government.
+In addition, contractors must complete the CPCCo Vendor Registration process, register as a contractor with the federal government, verify employee eligibility using E-verify, complete CPCCo representations and Certifications for each proposal and not be barred from doing business with the Government.

 Representations and Certifications

 Prospective contractors are required to submit a signed certification with their proposals.
 Certification involves topics such as SBA business size status, EEO compliance and substance abuse.
 Special Provision SP-16.

 Workers and Visitors to the Hanford Site must understand and comply with Site Access Requirements.